Green Wing Special: Plot

 The episode begins at a funeral, attended by Guy, Caroline, Boyce (Oliver Chris), Martin Dear (Karl Theobald) and Sue White (Michelle Gomez).
-References made in the episode lead the viewer to first believe that it is Mac's funeral, but then a giant picture of Angela Hunter (Sarah Alexander), who left the hospital in series two, appears.
+References made in the episode lead the viewer to believe that it is Mac's funeral, but then a giant picture of Angela Hunter (Sarah Alexander), who left the hospital in mid-series two, appears.
 The cause of her death is not fully explained, although comments made by the characters indicate she died in a hunting accident with a moose.
 The plot then splits between three groups of characters.

 Caroline, Guy and Mac

 Mac returns to work after a month's leave.
-When Caroline meets him she implies that she is engaged to Guy.
+When Caroline meets him, she implies that she is engaged to Guy.
 Mac and Guy are then drunk in a bar, where Mac tells Guy he is going to die in a couple of weeks and makes Guy promise he will not tell Caroline.
 However, Guy tells Martin, who then complains to him about his selfishness.
-However, Caroline walks in and overhears the argument.
-Meanwhile, Mac suggests to Sue that she finds someone else to love.
+Caroline walks in and overhears the argument.
+Meanwhile, Mac suggests to Sue that she find someone else to love.
 Caroline confronts Mac about marrying her.
 Mac defends himself by saying it would be better for her to marry Guy because he will live longer.
 Guy later decides to do the right thing, and tells Mac to propose to Caroline because they love each other.
-Caroline and Mac therefore become engaged and later marry, where the majority of the core cast are in attendance.
+Caroline and Mac therefore become engaged and later marry.
+The majority of the core cast attend the wedding.
 At the wedding, Sue is seen with a new boyfriend.
 The special ends with Caroline floating away into the sky holding a mass of helium balloons.